VELEBIT

 This project will seek to:

-• Critically analyse emerging technologies and their relationships with LGBTQI+ communities.
+• Critically analyse emerging technologies and their relationships with queer communities.

-• Identify, communicate, and seek to meet challenges emerging technologies pose to LGBTQI+ communities.
+• Identify, communicate, and seek to meet challenges emerging technologies pose to queer communities.

-• Identify, develop, and evaluate opportunities for LGBTQI+ supportive emerging technologies.
+• Identify, develop, and evaluate opportunities for queer supportive emerging technologies.

-• Reduce rates of anxiety, depression, and suicide in LGBTQI+ communities.
+• Reduce rates of anxiety, depression, and suicide in queer communities.

-• Create positive, meaningful, and sustained change for LGBTQI+ communities.
+• Create positive, meaningful, and sustained change for queer communities.

-• Centre and amplify BIPOC (Black, Indigenous, People of Colour) LGBTQI+ voices.
+• Make space for BIPOC (Black, Indigenous, People of Colour) queer voices.

-• Increase awareness and knowledge of LGBTQI+ communities.
+• Increase awareness and knowledge of queer communities.

 The logo